 Jim’s approach is different in two key ways:

-1. It starts with the managers
+1. It starts with the leaders

 This is not about putting aside hours or days for coarching every week.
-No-one has that luxury, least of all sales managers.
+No-one has that luxury, least of all sales leaders.
 It’s about bringing sales coaching into the daily interactions with the team so that it happens naturally and intuitively.